jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

       (i) is employed or engaged on any ship in any capacity for hire or reward; or (ii) works on any ship for gain or reward otherwise than under a contract of employment; but (b) does not include a pilot or any person temporarily employed on a ship while it is in port
+  - **seafarer recruitment and placement service** means a person engaged in— (a) recruiting a person as a seafarer on behalf of an owner of a ship; or (b) placing a person as a seafarer with an owner of a ship
   - **seaplane** includes a flying boat and any other aircraft designed to manoeuvre on the water
   - **Secretary** means the chief executive of the Ministry
   - **serious harm** means—